-16.1 Employees are eligible for paid vacation in accordance with the schedule in provision 16.2 below.
+16.1 Employees are eligible for paid vacation in accordance with provision 16.2 below.

-16.2 Vacation Schedule
+16.2 Vacation Accrual

 a.
 Service requirements below are in terms of full-time service.
 Vacation accrual shall be pro rata for employees who work less than full time.